GameJs/gamejs/README.md

 Install
 ========

 If you downloaded a release just unzip the files.
-If you choose the git version see 'Install Developer Version'.
+If you chose the git version see 'Install Developer Version'.

 Usage
 =========